 |Leica M9||Y||none||none||-||-||none||2.0||-||-||-||Leica M9|

 It is notable that the G5X offers wifi support, while the M8 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the M8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M8 was succeeded by the Leica M9.
+Both the G5X and the M8 have been discontinued, but can regularly be found used on eBay.
+The M8 was replaced by the Leica M9, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon G5 X or the Leica M8 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G5 X:

 - More detail: Offers more megapixels (20 vs 10.4MP) with a 39% higher linear resolution.